The Game Craftsmen Team

 Drew and Evan, at our Kitchen Table Startup.

-After graduating Dartmouth, Noah wasted little time making himself a pillar in the emerging game monetization industry.
+After graduating Dartmouth, Noah wasted little time making himself a pillar in the emerging social game industry.
 Noah played a key role as Analytics Lead at KlickNation (where he met Nick) evaluating data and creating reports that became invaluable to all levels of the company.
 You've got questions, Noah's got answers.
 Noah has a habit of learning new languages and technologies so fast you think he's been writing them for years, some of his favorite include Python, SQL and NoSQL.

 Noah has played all the games.
 All of them.
 It was part of his job as one of Peanut Lab's earliest employees.

 A true renaissance man.
 Drew enjoys git, jQuery, the DOM, Twitter Bootstrap, ancient history, French literature, gaming, and working long hours for snacks.

 You have probably used devices running Jesse's code.
 He's been developing systems since 1996, but refuses any title beyond "Distinguished Engineer".
 An active member of local hacker and art communites, some of his more interesting projects include work with Orb Swarm and the Flaming Lotus Girls to create Web based intreractive controls for fire and lighting effects.

 An avid gamer, Jesse is hooked on Mecha Galaxy, and plays it every day.
 We pay Jesse to play the game, pick features he wants to add, and then code them.
 Talk about a dream job!